 The mission of the SportAbility of Iowa Adapted Sports Camp is to give qualified athletes with lower limb disabilities around the State of Iowa an opportunity to participate in various types of athletic events using different wheelchair sports equipment.

 “It has made people realise that athletes are athletes and people are people.
 It doesn’t matter if you’re Usain Bolt or in a wheelchair, we’re all people.

 One of the goals of the UNI Adapted Sports Camp is to help increase the physical activity level of all young people with physical challenges.
-Playing adapted sports promotes fitness as well as discipline, teamwork and camaraderie.
-The camp focuses on physical and social development through participation in recreation and sport activities in a structured environment.
-All participants receive instruction in wheelchair basketball, wheelchair softball, track and field, handcycling, adapted tennis, rugby, rock climbing, sitting volleyball, weightlifting and archery by expert coaches who help them develop and refine their skills in each activity.
+Playing adapted sports promotes fitness as well as discipline, teamwork, and camaraderie.
+The camp focuses on physical and social development through participation in recreation and sports activities in a structured environment.
+All participants receive instruction in wheelchair basketball, wheelchair softball, track, and field, hand-cycling, adapted tennis, rugby, rock climbing, sitting volleyball, weightlifting and archery by expert coaches who help them develop and refine their skills in each activity.